 Load Downtime

-The Load_Downtime.cmd batch file will load the ATM downtime file, i.e. the file that supplies information on when ATMs were offline or operating at reduced level.
+The Load_Downtime.cmd batch file will load the ATM downtime file, i.e. the file that supplies information on when ATMs were offline or operating at a reduced level.

 Properties

 Load_Downtime.loadfile=Name of the file to be loaded.
-File must be in the import directory (e.g. C:\JRun\servers\default\opticash\import).
+The file must be in the import directory (e.g. C:\JRun\servers\default\opticash\import).
 Supply only the Basic Filename - No path is necessary

 Load_Downtime.authType=HTTPServletRequest Authentication Type (e.g. //WAAS/)